joinpursuit/Pursuit-Core-Web/react_2/react-testing/README.md

 So, this is pretty obvious - the snapshot changed because we changed how the component rendered.
 What about when something changes unexpectedly?

-Let's pretend that the variable `{items}` that's beinge exported from `constants.js` is actually an axios call that returns an array of data from our backend.
+Let's pretend that the variable `{items}` that's being exported from `constants.js` is actually an axios call that returns an array of data from our backend.
 Since we're employed at a large company, we only work on the frontend and have no way of making changes to the backend (I know, very sad).

 So far, we've been testing our code with the data that comes back from the API, because we've been working here for two years and it's never changed or caused any issues.
 But today something changed!